-As you can see from the example below, the user searched [baby clothes], but the advertiser is bidding on the keyword [baby clothing].
-Because Google’s update includes showing ads for keywords with close similarities, Google showed the ad that included [baby clothing].
+The user searched [baby clothes], but the advertiser is bidding on the keyword [baby clothing].
+Because Google's update includes showing ads for keywords with close similarities, Google showed the ad that included [baby clothing].

 Impact On Search Results: Exact Match Update – 2nd Change

 On March 17, 2017, Google made another change to the way they serve ads for the exact match queries.
 The 2017 update included two parts: